Orphic Hymns: Reception and scholarship

 In the mid 15th century, following the arrival of the codex brought by Aurispa to Venice, the Orphic Hymns seem to have attained a level of popularity amongst the educated of Renaissance Italy.
 (Note: Hunsucker; cf. Athanassakis & Wolkow.)
 This attention to the work may have been due to the Greek scholar and Neoplatonist Gemistos Plethon, who visited Florence around this time; Plethon is known to have been familiar with the Orphic Hymns, having produced an autograph of a selection of the hymns (a codex which scholars have identified as the source of the h family of manuscripts).
 Ficino, whose work may have been influenced by Plethon, believed that the Hymns were the genuine writings of Orpheus, and appears to have had a liking for singing their contents, believing that the collection was capable of "bringing the human soul into alignment with the harmonies of the heavens".
 Subsequent Renaissance writers, such as Pico della Mirandola, viewed the Hymns as having deep theological doctrines hidden within them, and saw the various gods they mention as merely aspects of a single, underlying god.
-The Renaissance writers who succeeded Ficino and Mirandola appear to have continued the tradition singing the Orphic hymns, following in the footsteps of their esteemed predecessors.

 In the 1540s, Agostino Steuco and Giglio Gregorio Giraldi put forward the idea that the collection was the work of another Orpheus, who supposedly lived long after the original Orpheus was believed to have existed.
 Daniel Heinsius, writing in 1627, attributed the collection to the Athenian Onomacritus (6th to 5th century BC), to whom Orphic poetry had sometimes been ascribed in antiquity, and this idea of the Onomacritan authorship of the Hymns became the dominant view in the 17th century.
 By 1689, Henri Estienne had expressed scepticism towards this attribution, while in the mid-18th century Jean-Baptiste Souchay wrote that Onomacritus had simply modified the dialect of the Orphic Hymns to Ionic Greek, but that they were genuinely written by Orpheus, having been produced earlier than the 5th century BC.